 Incorrect use of medication: Rivastigmine patches are intended to be worn one at a time.
 Forgetting to remove a patch and applying a second one, can lead to severe, sometimes fatal side effects.
 If you experience nausea, vomiting, diarrhea, hallucinations, high blood pressure, decreased heart rate or falls, when you previously have tolerated the medication well, this may indicate an incorrect use of the patches.
 Report any unusual side effects to your doctor as soon as possible.

 Kidney function: If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver function: If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver function: Decreased liver function or liver disease can lead to this medication to build up in the body, causing side effects.
+If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.
 People with severely reduced liver function should not use this medication.

 Low body weight: People who weigh less than 50 kg may experience more side effects than people who weigh more than 50 kg.
 Discuss with your doctor any concerns you may have about using the rivastigmine patch.